 REDWOOD CITY, Calif. — Oct.
-10, 2017 Alation Inc., the collaborative data company, today announced new ways in Tableau to make Governance for Insight simple, with support for Tableau’s new certification badge delivered in Tableau Server 10.4.
+10, 2017 Alation Inc., the data catalog company, today announced new ways in Tableau to make Governance for Insight simple, with support for Tableau’s new certification badge delivered in Tableau Server 10.4.
 Alation’s automated data catalog, with its ability to provide the simplest, most robust way to share curated and certified information for self-service analytics, will leverage the Tableau Certification Badge embedded in Tableau Visualizations in Tableau Server 10.4 to put that information right in front of customers.
 Alation will also support Tableau Desktop customers through the Tableau Extensions API, a new Tableau capability available for developers to try, demonstrated with Alation during the keynote at Tableau Conference 2017.

 “The new Extensions API lets our partners more seamlessly integrate their solutions with Tableau,” said Francois Ajenstat, Chief Product Officer at Tableau.
 “These new integrations with Alation will enable enhanced trust and confidence for governed self-service analytics.”